midspace/Space-Engineers-Admin-script-mod/readme.txt

 Working on the github repository.
-The best way to work on this mod and test in Space Engineers is to create a Symbolic link from your repository directory to the Space Engineers mods folder, like so.
+The best way to work on this mod and test in Space Engineers is to create a Symbolic link from your Git repository directory to the Space Engineers mods folder.
+Run a command prompt as Administrator, and then run the following line.

 mklink /J "C:\Users\%USERNAME%\AppData\Roaming\SpaceEngineers\Mods\midspace admin helper" "C:\Users\%USERNAME%\Documents\GitHub\Space-Engineers-Admin-script-mod\midspace admin helper"

 The Symbolic link directory can be simply deleted through Windows Explorer like a normal directory.

+The Space Engineers references can be established with the following Symbolic link. mklink /J "C:\Program Files\Reference Assemblies\SpaceEngineers" "C:\Program Files (x86)\Steam\SteamApps\common\SpaceEngineers\Bin64"

 ======================